Lectures on LHC Physics: QCD

 Going back to the numerical phase space integration for many particles, it faces two problems.
-First, the partonic phase space for $n$ on-shell particles in the final state has $3(n+2)-3$ dimensions.
+First, the partonic phase space for $n$ on--shell particles in the final state has $3(n+2)-3$ dimensions.
 If we divide each of these directions in 100 bins, the number of phase space points we need to evaluate for a $(2 \to 4)$ process is $100^{15}=10^{30}$, which is not realistic.

 To integrate over a large number of dimensions we use \underline{Monte Carlo integration} .
-In this approach we define a distribution $p_Y(y)$ such that for a one-dimensional integral we can replace the binned discretized phase space integral by a discretized version based on a set of random numbers $Y_j$ over the integration variables $y$
+In this approach we first replace the binned directions in phase space by a chain of random numbers $Y_j$, which can be organized in any number of dimensions.
+In one dimension it replaces the equidistant bins in the direction $y$.
+Because the distance between these new random numbers is not constant, each random number will come with yet another weight.
+The probability of finding $Y_j \epsilon [y, y+dy]$ is given by a smartly chosen function $p_Y(y)$.
+Integrating a function $g(y)$ now returns an expectation value of $g$ evaluated over the chain $Y_j$,

-All we have to make sure is that the probability of returning $Y_j$ is given by $p_Y(y)$ for $y < Y_j < y + dy$.
-As mentioned above, also Eq.(\ref{eq:vegas1}) has the advantage that we can naively generalize it to any number of $N$ dimensions, just by organizing the random numbers $Y_j$ in one large chain instead of an $N$--dimensional array.
-Our $N$--dimensional phase space integral shown in Eq.(\ref{eq:ps_integ1}) we can re-write in the same manner
+First of all, we can immediately generalize this approach to any number of $d$ dimensions, just by organizing the random numbers $Y_j$ in one large chain instead of a $d$-dimensional array.
+Second, in Eq.\eqref{eq:ps_integ1} we are interested in an integral over $g$, which means that we should rewrite the integration as

-To compute the integral we have to average over all phase space values of $f/p_Y$.
+To compute the integral we now average over all values of $f/p_Y$ along the random number chain $Y_j$.
 In the ideal case where we exactly know the form of the integrand and can map it into our random numbers, the error of the numerical integration will be zero.
 So what we have to find is a way to encode $f(Y_j)$ into $p_Y(Y_j)$.
 This task is called \underline{importance sampling} and you can find some documentation for example on the standard implementation VEGAS to look at the details.

 Technically, VEGAS will call the function which computes the weight $W = J_\text{PS} \matx$ for a number of phase space points and average over these points, but including another weight factor $W_\text{MC}$ representing the importance sampling.
 If we want to extract distributions via histograms we have to add the total weight $W = W_\text{MC} J_\text{PS} \matx$ to the columns.